Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

 Redirect your customer to a page of your choice
 ------------------------------------------------
-:Description:
+Description
   The redirect pages are pages to which HiPay TPP redirects your customer's brower after the transaction is processed if it was made out of your website (hosted payment page, local payments, 3-D Secure authentication, etc.).

-:Objective:
+Objective
   Typically, this is a secure page on your site.
 The main purpose is to redirect your customers back to your website once they have completed a payment.

 Redirect pages setup
 --------------------
-:Description:
+Description
   You can find redirect pages configuration over *Intergation -> Redirect Pages* on your HiPay TPP back-office.
   You can overwrite the default redirect pages by sending custom URLs along with the order details in your requests to the payment gateway *(please refer to 3.1 section)*.

 Default redirect pages